Modern YEAR FIFTEEN (Part 1)

 –Robin Plus #1 (Robin Plus Impulse)

-Winter.
+Late winter.
 Batman remotely guides Robin into a warehouse to investigate the theft of some outdated computer equipment by ex-KGB agent Piotr Vilk.
 While in the warehouse, newcomer Mystral cuts Robin’s Bat-rope before fleeing.
 Shortly thereafter, Batman sends Robin and Alfred to trail Vilk, who travels to a Virginia ski lodge.
 Under the guise of a skiing trip with Ariana Dzerchenko and Sebastian Ives, Tim and Alfred keep close tabs on Vilk.
 Coincidentally, Bart Allen (Impulse), Max Mercury, and Carol Bucklen are vacationing at the same lodge.
 Tim meets Bart for the first time and they hit it off quite well!
 Later that evening, Impulse helps Robin fight Vilk, during which Robin immediately pegs Impulse as Bart.
 Robin and Impulse (with Alfred guiding them remotely) spy on Vilk, who meets with George Deegan, leader of a violent militia group known as White Heat.
 Robin, Impulse, and Mystral—a secret agent working against White Heat—battle the villains, stopping their plot to launch nuclear warheads using the stolen computer tech.

 –Robin Vol. 2 #31